madlag/coronavirus_study/docs/countries/Saint_Vincent_And_The_Grenadines.md

-## Saint Vincent And The Grenadines Spread comparison
+## Saint Vincent And The Grenadines Covid-19 status comparison

 Saint Vincent And The Grenadines